NVlabs/FPSci/target/data-files/experimentConfigReadme.md

 * `weaponStatusSide` controls which side of the display the weapon status is drawn on (can be `right` or `left`)
 * `clickPhotonSide` controls which side of the display the click-to-photon region is drawn on (can be `right` or `left`)
 * `shader` provides the (relative) path of an (optional) shader to run

+#### HUD settings
+* `showHUD` controls whether or not the HUD is displayed (currently w/ time remaining, percent of session complete, and score)
+* `hudFont` sets the font to use (as a `.fnt` file) for the HUD (for available fonts check `%g3d%/data10/common/font` or `%g3d%/G3D10/data-files/font`)
+* `showPlayerHealthBar` determines whether or not a player health bar is drawn to the HUD
+* `playerHealthBarSize` sets the size of the player health bar (in pixels)
+* `playerHealthBarPosition` sets the position of the player health bar (in pixels from the top right of the screen)
+* `playerHealthBarBorderSize` sets the width of the player health bar border
+* `playerHealthBarBorderColor` sets the `Color4` of the player health bar border
+* `playerHealthBarColors` sets the max/min health colors for the player health bar as an array of [`max color`, `min color`] as `Color4`.
+If you are using low alpha values with this field, make sure you consider the alpha value for `playerHealthBarBorderColor` as well.

 ### Target Rendering
 * `targetHealthColors` sets the max/min health colors for the target as an array of [`max color`, `min color`] as `Color3`s, if you do not want the target to change color as its health drops, set these values both to the same color